sibercat/MOE_ProcessMonitor/README.md

 This script is straightforward in functionality.
-Check if port is down, if port is down start .bat that's associated with port.
+Check if port is down, if port is down start .bat that's associated with that port.

 ===========================================================================